 Once you have held your OK learner's permit for at least 6 months, you may start the process of applying for your intermediate driver's license.

-In Oklahoma, if you are a new driver who is 15 to 18 years old, you must:
+In Oklahoma, if you are a new driver who is under 18 years old, you must:

 - Have completed 50 hours of behind-the-wheel instruction (10 hours at night) with a licensed driver.

 - NOTE: The driver must be at least 21 years old and licensed for at least 2 years.

 - Not have had any traffic convictions on your driving record.